NordicESMhub/noresmdiagnostics/_episodes/05-exercise1.md

 and then resubmit `blom_diag_template.sh`

 ### Task 2.4
-Diagnose only atmospheric component with passive mode `-p`, and switch offf significance and switch off chemistry sets
+Diagnose only atmospheric component with passive mode `-p`, and switch on the chemistry sets and `significance test` when comparing two models.

 ```bash
 # Example